nv-morpheus/Morpheus/examples/digital_fingerprinting/production/grafana/README.md

 3. Enter alert rule name: `DFP Error Alert Rule`
 4. In `Define query and alert condition` section, select `Loki` data source.
 5. Switch to `Code` view by clicking the `Code` button on the right.
-6. Enter the folling Loki Query which counts the number of log lines in last minute that have an error label (`severity=error`):
+6. Enter the following Loki Query which counts the number of log lines in last minute that have an error label (`severity=error`):
 ```
 count_over_time({severity="error"}[1m])
 ```
 7. Under `Expressions`, keep default configurations for `Reduce` and `Threshold`.
 The alert condition threshold will be error counts > 0.
 7. In `Set evaluation behavior` section, click `+ New folder`, enter `morpheus` then click `Create` button.
 8. Click `+ New evaluation group`, enter `dfp` for `Evaluation group name` and `1m` for `Evaluation interval`, then click `Create` button.
 9. Enter `0s` for `Pending period`.
-This configures alert to be fired instantly when alert condition is met.
+This configures alerts to be fired instantly when alert condition is met.
 10. Test your alert rule, by running the following in your `morpheus_pipeline` container.
 This will cause an error because `--input-file` glob will no longer match any of our training data files.
 ```
 python run.py --log_level DEBUG --train_users generic --start_time "2022-08-01" --input_file="../../../data/dfp/azure-training-data/AZUREAD_2022*.json"
 ```
 11. Click the `Preview` button to test run the alert rule.
-You should now see the how our alert query picks up the error log, processes through our reduce/threshold expressions and satisfies our alert condition.
+You should now see how our alert query picks up the error log, processes it through our reduce/threshold expressions and satisfies our alert condition.
 This is indicated by the `Firing` label in the `Threshold` section.

 <img src="./img/dfp_error_alert_setup.png">